lasyard/docs/cluster/harbor.md

 :diff: /_files/ubuntu/workspace/harbor/harbor.yml.tmpl
 :::

-The configurations use `HTTPS`, so you may need to "<#configure-https>" first.
+The configurations use `HTTPS`, so you may need to "<project:#configure-https>" first.
 Then start to install:

 ```console
 $ sudo ./install.sh